sergioabreu-g/hugo-minimalist-spa/README.md

 requests.
 This way the id's for the content can be set dynamically.
 At the same time, the JavaScript code is able to find the files to be loaded without using external configuration files.

-The Go implementation that does this can be found in `navbar.html` and `main_content.html` (in `layouts/partials/` folder), they use the filename and custom title (if there's any) to inject the proper id's into the final HTML.
-Those id's are then used by the client side JavaScript to request the correct files from the `content/tabs` folder.
+The Go implementation that does this can be found in `navbar.html` and `main_content.html` (in `layouts/partials/` folder).
+They use the filename and custom title (if there's any) to inject the proper id's into the final HTML.
+Those id's are then used by the client side JavaScript to request the correct files from the `content` folder.

 Due to Hugo limitations, the custom titles cannot be directly injected into the navigation bar for their use.
 To skip this problem, I use a temporal `<div>` whose id is the custom title.
 This `<div>` is set in the `single.html` layout,